gpiperagkas/mds-optimization-cuda/README.md

 An implementation of multidirectional search in Rust with function evaluations in parallel on cuda enabled GPU.

-The Multi-directional search optimization algorithm is based on the algorithm proposed by VJ Torczon(1989), found in the reference:
+The Multi-directional search optimization algorithm is based on the algorithm proposed by VJ Torczon -1989, found in the reference:
-Torczon, V. J. (1989).
+Torczon, V. J., 1989.
 Multidirectional search: A direct search algorithm for parallel machines.
 Rice University.

 The evaluation of functions is processed in parallel, i.e. for N-dimensional problems, N+1 is the dimension of